Call: 01254 67 22 22

-In addition to this Watson Ramsbottom can assist in obtaining protective Orders on behalf of victims and where appropriate obtaining monetary compensation.
+In addition to this Watson Ramsbottom can assist in obtaining protective orders on behalf of victims and where appropriate obtaining monetary compensation.
+The department is headed up by Rachel Horman-Brown who is an expert in this area and also a Director of Paladin the National Stalking Advocacy Service.

 Stalking is not defined within the legislation although examples would be: